| Previous Page | Next Page | Index

 22 Dec 1835 arrived Lisbon.

-Ramsgate 13 Jan 1836 is reported to have arrived, having gone aground at the entrance to the harbour.
+13 Jan 1836 is reported to have arrived Ramsgate, having gone aground at the entrance to the harbour.

 15 Nov 1836 employed in the River Thames carrying out trials on Prof. Barlow's suggestion regarding the saving of fuel by reducing steam pressure in fresh water conditions.

-Portsmouth 15 Jul 1837 arrived today and sailed for Plymouth and Ireland.
+15 Jul 1837 arrived Portsmouth today and departed for Plymouth and Ireland.

 24-25 Apr 1838, Portsmouth, with the Dee and Messenger assisted the departure of the Hastings for Quebec, and took her pilot off at the Start.